 -

-Fold in the raisins and pecans, then fill the muffin liners just above the top, (batter will be thick).
-You will make 14-15 muffins.
+Fold in the raisins and pecans, then fill the muffin liners just above the top, (batter will be thick) to make 14 muffins.
 Bake for 23-28 minutes, until golden brown on top and set in the center.
 A toothpick inserted near the center of a muffin should come out with a few crumbs.

 -